plone/training/docs/mastering-plone/eggs2.md

 (eggs2-label)=

-# Reusable Features packaged in add-ons
+# Reusable Features packaged in add-ons (voting story)

 We will enhance the Plone Conference site with the following behavior: